tomoosting/EMC_job_application/README.md

 # EMC_job_application
-Source code Tom Oosting
+Source code from Tom Oosting

-Contents
+**Contents**

 1. Sbatch array script for genotyping by chromosome using BCFtools and estimateing summary statistics for a genome scan
-2. Rmarkdown script containing source code for performing and visualising a genome scan (different package than the one above but same approach)
+2. Rmarkdown script containing source code for the analyses and visualisation of a genome scan (different package than the one above but same approach)
 3. Rmarkdown script containing source code for visualising the results from an RDA analyses.

 ### 1. SBATCH array